top of page

 All remaining points in Blizzard's synergies

-A few points in Cold Mastery is enough for PvM (not every mob has maximum cold resistances in Hell difficulty)
+A few points in Cold Mastery is enough for PvM Hardcore (not every mob has high cold resistances).

 Without high plus skills Hurricane Druid damage is a little low in PvM compared to a Fire Claws Werewolf Druid.
-Add in crushing blow and this character can kill high health mobs and bosses extremely quickly.
+Add in Crushing Blow and this character can kill high health mobs and bosses extremely quickly.
 Not to mention a huge life pool to go with the damage.
-Note: Werebear Fire Claws was heavily nerfed so, Werewolf is now the recommended shapeshifting form.
+Note: Werebear was heavily nerfed for Fire Claws so, Werewolf is now the recommended shapeshifting form.

 Recommendation: Werewolf Fire Claws Druid